Maddocent/ilc_r_workshop/README.md

  -> Log in to github

  -> Go to www.github.com/maddocent/ilc_r_workshop

+ -> Fork this repository to your own account.

  -> Copy the link to this repository under the button _"Clone or download"_